Skip to main content

 What can Azure DevOps do?

-Azure DevOps api comprises several services spanning the entire software development life cycle (SDLC).
-The following services make up Azure DevOps api, which is not a single program.
+Azure DevOps API comprises several services spanning the entire software development life cycle (SDLC).
+It is not a single program.

 1) Azure Boards

 This includes tools for agile planning, tracking work items, reporting, and visualization.
-It offers native support for Scrum and Kanban for Agile on the backend.
+The backend offers native support for Scrum and Kanban for Agile.
 In addition, it offers customizable dashboards with integrated reporting that can scale to meet business requirements.

 2) Azure Pipeline

-Considering that Azure pipeline is DevOps solutions, it undoubtedly offers Continuous Integration and Continuous Delivery (CI/CD).
-Furthermore, it is a CI/CD platform with support for Kubernetes or containers that is cloud-agnostic in terms of both platform and language.
+Since Azure Pipeline is a DevOps solution, it offers Continuous Integration and Continuous Delivery (CI/CD).
+Furthermore, it is a CI/CD platform with support for Kubernetes or containers that is cloud-agnostic in both platform and language.

 3) Azure Repos

 It offers privately hosted cloud git repos.
 In addition, the development team can use a group of version control tools to manage codes and their various versions.
-As a result, tracking changes made to the code over time and between various versions makes it easy.
+Tracking changes made to the code over time and between various versions is easy.

 4) Azure Artifacts

-Azure DevOps API enables the teams to quickly package the dependencies and other artifacts needed for the deployment and functionality of the application.
+Azure DevOps API enables teams to quickly package the dependencies and other artifacts needed for the application’s deployment and functionality.
 It makes it simple to distribute and use the application.
 It offers integrated package management and supports package feeds from public or private sources for Python, Maven, and NuGet.

 5) Azure Test Plans

-Azure Test Plans are a collection of robust and effective tools for testing your application, including manual/exploratory testing and continuous testing.
-It offers a comprehensive solution for scheduled and exploratory testing.
-In addition, they are simple to use, browser-based test management solutions that offer all the functionality needed for various testing approaches.
+Azure Test Plans are robust and practical tools for testing your application, including manual/exploratory and continuous testing.
+They offer a comprehensive solution for scheduled and exploratory testing and are simple-to-use, browser-based test management solutions that offer all the functionality needed for various testing approaches.

 What About the CI/CD Tooling I Already Have?